-Midges are the most consistent food sources for trout year-round, so neglecting to add midge patterns to your box can severely impact the number of fish you catch.
-For some anglers, midges are more trouble than their worth due to their small size and low visibility, no one really likes to tie on a size 24 hook onto 7x tippet, but they flat out catch fish, especially during the tougher times of the year when other aquatic insects are scarce.
+Midges are the most consistent food source for trout year-round, so neglecting to add midge patterns to your box can severely impact the number of fish you catch.
+For some anglers, midges are more trouble than their worth due to their small size and low visibility, no one really likes to tie on a size 24 hook onto 7x tippet, but they flat-out catch fish, especially during the tougher times of the year when other aquatic insects are scarce.

 During the fall and winter aquatic insects are less prevalent in the river system compared to the spring and summer, but midges remain a steady food source after the hoppers and mayfly hatches have disappeared.
 Midges are effective essentially every day of the year so don’t be afraid to throw one on if nothing else seems to work.

-These tiny aquatic insects can be fished in three different stages of their life cycle, larva, pupa, and adult.
-The larva is fished near the bottom of the water column, pupa are generally fished closer to the surface but still submerged and the adult is a dry fly.
-Fish prey on all three stages consistently, so picking a fly in the right stage is an important aspect of fishing with midge imitations.
+These tiny aquatic insects can be fished in three stages of their life cycle: larva, pupa, and adult.
+The larva is fished near the bottom of the water column, the pupa is generally fished closer to the surface but still submerged, and the adult is a dry fly.
+Fish prey on all three stages consistently, so picking a fly in the right stage is an essential aspect of fishing with midge imitations.

 Here are the best midge patterns to add to your box in all three stages of life.

 Top 10 Midge Patterns